Welcome to “The Farmer’s Walk Bed & Breakfast”

 & Sandy Small Proudfoot Quilt Designs.

-The Farmer’s Walk B&B is located seven minutes east of Orangeville, close to Hockley Resort, 2 minutes to Adamo Winery, Taoist Centre, Agricultural Centre/OAS Event Centre; 15 minutes from Caledon Equine Centre, Palgrave & from the Village of Alton & the Alton Mill.
+The Farmer’s Walk B&B is located seven minutes east of Orangeville, 4 minutes to Hockley Resort, 2 minutes to Adamo Winery, Taoist Centre, Agricultural Centre/OAS Event Centre; 15 minutes from Caledon Equine Centre, Palgrave & from the Village of Alton & the Alton Mill.
 We are one kilometer south of the Bruce Trail, hiking.
 Two minutes to the Ecology Centre.
 Set on ten acres of land overlooking the beautiful Hockley Valley, there are three guest bedrooms & a private guest lounge.
 Pool in season.
 Winter guests enjoy a continual wood-burning fireplace in our guest lounge.
 Children are welcome with parental supervision.
 There are dogs in residence but not underfoot.
-This is a non-smoking B&B, guests are welcome to smoke on our covered porch at the front of the house, chairs and smoking pots provided.
-We are into our 25th season as a TRADITIONAL B&B. Please note: we are not part of AirBnB nor Booking.com
+We are a non-smoking B&B, guests are welcome to smoke on our covered porch at the front of the house, comfortable chairs and smoking pots provided.
+We are into our 29th season as a TRADITIONAL B&B. Please note: we are not part of AirBnB nor Booking.com

 Mono, Ontario, Ontario

 Please consult Headwaters Tourism: Also, “In The Hills” magazine publication.
 Bruce Trail guests please note we double end guests within the town(ship) of Mono.
 There is a small charge of 50 cents per kilometer for this service which is then donated to the Freedom’s Wings Programme for paraplegics at York Soaring (gliding club), Arthur, Ontario.